jhnbyrn/951-KLR-PAGES/dme_map_info.md

 # How the Motronic DME Maps Work
 The DME has many, many maps - over 80 in fact.
-They're stored in the second 4k of program memory.
+They're stored in the upper 4k of program memory.

 Extracting the map info can be useful for tools like TunerPro and also generally just for visualizing and understanding the parameters the engine was designed to work with.
 So let's dive into the Motronic map structure.